asxyzp/ExperimentsInCS/README.md

 # ExperimentsInCS
 Doing experiments in computer science.
-From image processing to cryptography.
+From digital image processing to modelling the motion of solar sail.